 Who’s planning their summer vacation?
-Do you like to try out different places or go back to the same places year after year?
+Do you like to try out different places or go back to the same place year after year?
 My family has been to the Outer Banks twice and it’s such a wonderful place to visit.
 Check out my 10 Things you must see in the Outer Banks.
 It’s perfect for those you like the beach, but there’s also a lot of places to see and explore.